yuanhe772/ECE4960-Sp2018/Project2/ReadMe.md

 The program breaks down into 5 classes, Main.java, Test.java, SparseMatrix.java, Vector.java, and Jacobi.java:

- - ***SparseMatrix.java:*** construct the sparse matrix's data structures into an instantiable class, and implemented the sparse matrix basic operations including addition(subtraction), matrix multiplication, element - retrieving, value-setting, and Jacobi-decomposition;
+ - ***SparseMatrix.java:*** constructs the sparse matrix's data structures into an instantiable class, and implements sparse matrix's basic operations of addition(subtraction), matrix multiplication, element - retrieving, value-setting, and Jacobi-decomposition;

- - ***Vector. java:*** construct vector's data structures into an instantiable class, providing more flexibilty in development than simple Arrays when operated with sparse matrix.
+ - ***Vector. java:*** construct vector's data structures into an instantiable class, providing more flexibilty in development than simple Arrays when interacted with sparse matrix.
 Also implemented basic vector operation of addition(subtraction);

  - ***Jacobi.java:*** implemented the iterative steps of Jacobi-Iterative solver;